NazihaIzzati/meeting-room-booking/DEPLOYMENT.md

 ## 🚀 Vercel Deployment (If You Still Want to Try)

+### ⚠️ Important: Vercel Build Limitation
+**Vercel's build environment doesn't have PHP/Composer available.** You must commit the `vendor` directory to your repository for Vercel to work.
+This is not ideal but necessary.

 ### Prerequisites:
 1. Your code must be in a Git repository (GitHub, GitLab, or Bitbucket)
 2. Database must be hosted separately (Supabase, Railway, etc.)